idaholab/Deep-Lynx-Python-Package/docs/GraphApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **timeseries_node_query**
+# **timeseries_data_source_query**
-> timeseries_node_query(container_id, node_id)
+> InlineResponse2002 timeseries_data_source_query(body, container_id, data_source_id)

-Timeseries Node Query
+Timeseries Data Source Query

 This is an endpoint that accepts a GraphQL query and returns the results of that query.
-Primarily used for working with time series data on nodes.
+Primarily used for working with time series data without requiring attachment to a node.

 ### Example
 ```python